DogcraftNet/DogcraftPlugins/Dogcraft-Claims.md

 - **MySQL or MariaDB** — Shared database for all servers
 - **Redis** — Optional but recommended for real-time cross-server sync
 - **DogcraftEconomy** — Optional, for `/buyclaimblocks` and claim rentals
+- **Dogcraft-logging** — Optional; when present, claims with the `EXCLUDE_LOGGING` flag suppress block-change logging inside their bounds
+- **Essentials / CMI** — Optional; when `DENY_FLIGHT` is active, flight is automatically restored on leaving the claim if the player has `essentials.fly` or `cmi.command.fly`
+- **Vanish plugins** — Optional; owner enter/leave alerts respect the standard `vanished` metadata used by Essentials, CMI, SuperVanish, and PremiumVanish

 ---